 What can you do if you have a lymphatic issue?
 What you can you do to help optimize your immune system?
 Here are seven key ways that are very easy things to integrate into your life and should be foundational.

 The two key ways to improve your lymphatic system are movement and breath.
 Let’s speak about breath first.
-When I refer to breath, I really mean diaphragmatic breath.
+When I refer to breathe, I really mean diaphragmatic breath.
 You are using the diaphragm to actually create a pumping mechanism that is going to pump the lymph to the cisterna chyli, which is one of your main lymph drainage points in the center of your abdomen.

 Breathing diaphragmatically is going to improve the chances of having a healthy lymph system.
 We breathe 20 to 25,000 times a day.
 If we have stress breathing, however, and the diaphragm is very restricted, that is going to significantly impact the function lymphatic system.
 Breathing is your superpower!